Grand Jury Returns Three Indictments

 MADISON, WIS. -- A federal grand jury in the Western District of Wisconsin, sitting in Madison, returned the following indictments today.
 You are advised that a charge is merely an accusation and that a defendant is presumed innocent until and unless proven guilty.

-Keith Strong, 49, Thorp, Wisconsin, is charged with possessing 50 grams or more of methamphetamine with the intent to distribute.
-The indictment alleges that he possessed the methamphetamine on June 30, 2019.
+Sandy Xiong, 30, La Crosse, Wisconsin, is charged with two counts of possessing 50 grams or more of methamphetamine with the intent to distribute it.
+The indictment alleges that she possessed the methamphetamine on February 10, 2020.

-If convicted, Bates faces a maximum penalty of 20 years in federal prison on each count.
-The charges against him are the result of an investigation by the Madison Police Department and the Dane County Narcotics Task Force, with the assistance of the Middleton Police Department.
-Assistant U.S. Attorney Elizabeth Altman is handling the prosecution.
+If convicted, Kersten faces a maximum penalty of five years in federal prison on each count.
+The charges against him are the result of an investigation by IRS Criminal Investigation, with assistance from the Office of the U.S. Bankruptcy Trustee.
+Assistant U.S. Attorney Meredith P. Duchemin is handling the prosecution.